-Above we went over the differences between pills vs. powders and how you’re basically just paying for convenience.
-Well, if you’re willing to pay for convenience, then you might as well buy a creatine pill that offers convenience AND quality.
-For that, we will go with Optimum Nutrition’s Micronized Creatine Capsules.
+If you’re willing to pay for convenience, then you might as well buy a creatine pill that offers convenience and quality.
+For the best creatine capsules, we will go with Optimum Nutrition’s Micronized Creatine Capsules.
 Again, this is the same exact creatine that is found in their powder version except now, their creatine has been pre-measured into 2.5g gelatin capsules for ease of use.

 While 2.5g seems like an odd dosage, it actually makes a lot of sense.
 This is because the average dose is anywhere from 3-5g a day.
 This means that unless you make pills that deliver 1g of creatine, someone will always be a bit off so pills will never be sufficient for everyone.
 Many creatine supplements from other brand will actually choose to make a 3g pill however, the majority of people prefer to just take the 5g dose.
 This means this large group of people will always be underdosed by 2g or overdosed by 1g (2 pills=6g).
 By making 2.5g pills, Optimum Nutrition chooses to satisfy the desired dose for the majority of people.

 Price: For the 100 count bottle, which has 200 capsules (100 servings), it is ~$0.60 per serving.
 You pay a slight premium to have them in capsule form.